vandresen/DatabaseManager/README.md

 ideally a serverless architecture.

 ## License
-Database Transfer is released under the GPLv3 or higher license.
+Database Manager is released under the GPLv3 or higher license.

 ## Contribution
 You can contribute to the enhancement of Database Transfer either by providing